gaultier/blog/making_my_static_blog_generator_11_times_faster.md

 As I added more and more features to this blog, like a list of article by tags, a home page that automatically lists all of the articles, a RSS feed, the 'last modified' date for an article, etc, I outgrew the Makefile approach and wrote a small [program](https://github.com/gaultier/blog/blob/master/src/main.odin) (initially in Zig, then in Odin) to do all that.
 But the core approach remained:

-- List all markdown files in the current directory (i.e. `ls *.md`, the Makefile did that for us with `%.md`)
+- List all markdown files in the current directory (e.g. `ls *.md`, the Makefile did that for us with `%.md`)
 - For each markdown file, sequentially:
-  + Run `git log article.md` to get date of the first and last commits for this file (respectively 'created at' and 'modified at')
+  + Run `git log article.md` to get the date of the first and last commits for this file (respectively 'created at' and 'modified at')
   + Convert the markdown content to HTML
   + Save this HTML to `article.html`